Pursuing Excellence in Governance and Administration

 Collaborative Learning Day

-Join us on June 29 and 30, 2021 for the first Collaborative Learning Day for both federal and First Nations’ public servants!
-Modelled on the successful HR Learning Day in 2018, there will be federal and First Nations specialists hosting discussions and sharing tips, tools and resources on several relevant and important topics for a successful and strong public service.
-The Collaborative Learning Day is jointly organized by the BC Federal Council Secretariat and FNPSS under the MOU Strengthening Public Service Institutions Initiative.
+The first Collaborative Learning Day for both federal and First Nations’ public servants was held on June 29 and 30, 2021.
+Modelled on the successful HR Learning Day in 2018, federal and First Nations specialists hosted discussions and shared tips, tools and resources on several relevant and important topics for a successful and strong public service.
+The Collaborative Learning Day was jointly organized by the BC Federal Council Secretariat and FNPSS under the MOU Strengthening Public Service Institutions Initiative.

 Canada School of Public Service Library

 The Canada School of Public Service offers federal public servants courses on a variety of topics ranging from leadership and risk management to HR and communications.
 Many of these resources are online, interactive and self-paced, allowing for learning when it is most convenient.
 For access and to participate in a small study, please contact the BC Federal Council for more information.